Buzaabah/FRS159/assignments.md

 ### Engagement with Materials (30%)

-Throughout the course, you will be actively engaging with a wide range of assigned materials, including academic articles, book chapters, project websites, podcasts, videos, essays, and datasets.
-This engagement involves a two-step process: firstly, by commenting on _Perusall_, and secondly, by reflecting on your insights on _Slack_.
+Throughout the course, you will be actively engaging with a wide range of assigned materials, including book chapters, academic articles, project websites, podcasts, videos, essays, and datasets.
+This engagement involves a two-step process: firstly, by commenting on _Perusall_, and secondly, by reflecting on your insights on slack.
 Additionally, you'll dive into a dataset by creating a Data Biography.

 **1. Commenting on _Perusall_** (10%)